Umarovm/Cengage-ESL-Timed-Reading/README.md

 This was developed by Duncan B. Sutherland III in February 2002.

 The HTML and JS files are not included because they can just be viewed through "view-source:".
-These are just the files for the server-sided source code and the files that are generally not visible to the user.
+These are just the files for the server-sided code and the files that are generally not visible to the user.